-We have funded our cash requirements from inception through 2013 principally with a combination of revenues from BioThrax product sales, debt financings, development funding from government entities and non-government and philanthropic organizations and collaborative partners, and the net proceeds from our initial public offering and the sale of our common stock upon exercise of stock options.
-We have operated profitably for each of the five years ended December 31, 2013.
+We have funded our cash requirements from inception through 2014 principally with a combination of revenues from BioThrax product sales, debt financings, development funding from government entities and non-government and philanthropic organizations and collaborative partners, and the net proceeds from our convertible debt and common stock offerings and proceeds received upon exercise of stock options.
+We have operated profitably for each of the five years ended December 31, 2014.

-As of December 31, 2013, we had cash and cash equivalents of \$179.3 million.
-Additionally, at December 31, 2013, our accounts receivable balance was \$60.6 million.
+As of December 31, 2014, we had cash and cash equivalents of \$280.5 million.